doanhaivu/slack-quiz-app/SLACK_AUDIO_SETUP.md

 ## Troubleshooting

+### Missing Scope Error
+If you see `missing_scope` errors in the logs:
+1. Go to your Slack app settings (https://api.slack.com/apps)
+2. Navigate to **OAuth & Permissions**
+3. Add the `channels:history` scope
+4. **Reinstall the app** to your workspace (click "Install to Workspace")
+5. The bot will post an error message in the channel if this scope is missing

+### Other Issues
 - Check the server logs for any errors during processing
 - Ensure the Slack app has the correct permissions
 - Verify that the OpenAI API key is valid and has credits
 - Make sure the event URL is accessible from Slack's servers
+- Ensure you're replying to a thread, not posting a new message